marco-calautti/conan-cmake-vscode-template/README.md

 - If you want to use VSCodium, you instead need the extensions `ccls`, `CMake Tools`, and `CodeLLDB`, and have the `ccls` language server installed on your system.
 Then, for enabling intellisense and debugging using VSCodium with the above extensions, you need to configure the `CMake Tools` extensions and the `ccls` extension: this is done in the provided `settings.json` in the `.vscode` directory.
 If using VSCode, you don't need any special configuration and you can remove the .vscode directory.

 - To debug run the following VSCode/Codium commands:
-    - `CMake Select Configure Preset` and choose the debug preset
+    - `CMake Select Configure Preset` and choose the debug preset.
+On Windows, simply choose the `msvc` preset and then select the `Debug` variant with the command `CMake: Select Variant`.
     - `CMake Configure`
     - `CMake Build`
     - `CMake Debug`